td-olowu/udacity_projects/README.md

 # udacity_projects
-A collection of projects done while learning with Udacity
+A collection of projects I did while learning with Udacity